 Perhaps it’s easier making and saving money as a minority in America because there’s so much urgency to get ahead thanks to a tiny safety net.
-Going through racial conflict and seeing so much poverty in developing countries really motivates one to aggressively work.
+Going through consistent racial adversity and seeing so much poverty in developing countries really motivates one to aggressively work.

 There's a saying that if you want to succeed, you should burn your boat.
 Once you've got no way to leave, you'll simply do your best to thrive.
 But it's hard to burn your boat when you're living on SS America, a luxury cruise liner with all you can eat buffet 24 hours a day!

 The income by race data from the U.S. Census Bureau should be eye-opening for all.
 Life is certainly not fair.
 But I hope through Financial Samurai and other free finance publications, we can help all races make a higher income and amass greater wealth.

 Once you have financial freedom, you will have infinite courage to speak out against wrongdoings.
 You also will feel empowered to live a life that's true to your values.

 Related posts about income by race:

 Recommendation To Build Wealth